Title I & Parent Involvement

 Studies show that the more parents are involved in the education of their child, the more academically successful that child will be.
 The goal of the Title I Parent Involvement program is to give school-based Parent Involvement Facilitators information, materials and resources to enable them to provide for their parents at the school-level.
 It is the job of the Facilitator to give parents the tools and resources necessary for them to help their child at home.
 Everyone working together in this way gives the child the best possible support for doing well in school.

-- District Title 1 Parent Involvement Plan Summary
+- District Title 1 Parent and Family Engagement Plan

 - School Parent Involvement Plan Summary